-The FDA and CDC are now recommending Pfizer/BioNTech for children ages 5 to 11, in an effort to prevent the spread of COVID-19.
+The FDA and CDC are now recommending Pfizer/BioNTech or Moderna COVID-19 vaccination for children ages 6 months and above, in an effort to prevent severe illness and death from the COVID-19 virus.
 Here’s what you need to know about the vaccines:

 How is the vaccine administered?

-The Pfizer/BioNtech vaccine is administered the same way as the flu shot, injected into the muscle of the upper arm.
-Similar to the adult vaccines, the vaccine for children 11 and under requires two doses, given 3 weeks (21 days) days apart for a full immune response.
-Each of these shots, however, is only one-third of the dose given to teens and adults.
+The vaccine is administered the same way as the flu shot, injected into the muscle of the upper arm or thigh.
+Depending on the vaccine given and age of the child, the vaccine requires a total of 2 or 3 doses for a full immune response.
+Each of these shots, however, is a fraction of the dose given to teens and adults.

 What are the side effects?